-UPDATE: Thank you for visiting our informational page regarding Medtronic Infuse Bone Graft claims.
-At this time we are no longer accepting cases regarding this medical device.
-However, if you feel that you have any questions about other defective medical devices, recalls, or any additional legal concerns that we may help you with, please call us or fill out the evaluation form.
+Notice: Thank you for visiting our informational page regarding Medtronic Infuse Bone Graft claims.
+At this time we are no longer accepting cases regarding Medtronic Infuse Bone Graft cases.
+However, if you feel that you have any questions about other defective medical devices, dangerous drugs, recalls, or any additional legal concerns that we may help you with, please call us or fill out the evaluation form.

 If you are reading this right now, there is probably a good chance that you or a loved one received a Medtronic Infuse Bone Graft and have been experiencing side effects and/or complications from your surgery.
 Even if your procedure dates back to the early 2000’s, you should read the rest of this document very carefully as you may be entitled to financial compensation from the active class action lawsuit filed against Medtronic.

 Medtronic Infuse Bone Graft was first approved by the FDA in 2002 for only anterior approach lumbar fusion and two types of dental procedures.
 The FDA was quite specific, defining the Medtronic Infuse Bone Graft as: “A device to help fuse vertebrae in the lower spine in order to treat degenerative disc disease.’’
 In a proper procedure, a small metal device filled with synthetic bone material is placed between two vertebras in the lower back to enhance bone growth and fuse the two together.
 This procedure was very successful, but Medtronic got greedy and started to market the device for different kinds of surgeries without proper warnings to surgeons or patients.
 And after these improper surgeries, patients developed horrific side effects.

 Initial medical studies that found Infuse to be risk-free were discredited because of financial ties between these researchers and Medtronic.
 Later, independent studies found a link between the implant and a higher risk of cancer, as well as a host of other issues, including uncontrolled bone growth.